 Investigators found a spoon with drug residue and a used hypodermic needle in the hotel room where Glee actor Cory Monteith was found dead in July, a coroner has said.

-The British Columbia Coroners Service's final report confirmed initial findings that Monteith died from using intravenous heroin combined with alcohol.
+The British Columbia Coroners Service's final report issued today, confirmed initial findings that Monteith died from using intravenous heroin combined with alcohol.

 The 31-year-old Canadian-born actor was found dead in a Vancouver hotel room July 13.